bailey84j/terraform-azurerm-overlays-storage-account/examples/basic/README.md

   ]

   # Adding TAG's to your Azure resources (Required)
-  # ProjectName and Env are already declared above, to use them here, create a varible.
+  # ProjectName and Env are already declared above, to use them here, create a variable.
   tags = {
     ProjectName  = "demo-internal"
     Env          = "dev"